Car Air Conditioning Hose Guide

 There is one more thing that you might need to note.
 It is illegal to release refrigerant into the atmosphere and you are not allowed to handle it unless you have an EPA-approved Section 608 License or a universal refrigerant handler’s license.
 Also, if you don’t have an A/C evacuation and charging setup, you will not be able to recover the refrigerant properly.
 Hence, a better choice is to go to a technician when you find your A/C Hoses broken.

-Symptoms of an A/C Hose leak:
+Symptoms of A/C Hose Leak

 - Loss of cooling power: if the level of refrigerant goes down, there won’t be enough refrigerant to carry the heat away from the cabin.